ScooloV/bbpedia/docs/matched_play/guide.md

 opposing team, then that team will win the round and receive 2 Tournament

-\^omts.
+omts.
 If a team won the same number of games as the opposing team, then the teams will draw and each team

 will receive 1 Tournament Point.
 If a team loses more games than the